letFlavinho/Guia-CSS/README.md

 	    background:green;
     }

-In this example we can see an div that correspond with a menu that overlaps the rest of the page, in this case the menu is always there in case you wanna go somewhere else
+In this example we can see an div that correspond with a menu that overlaps the rest of the page, in this case the menu is always there in case you wanna go somewhere else.

+BACKGROUND
+In this lesson we will know all about background in css example
+	.bg{
+		background-color: #ccc;
+		background-color: rgba(200, 200, 200, 0.4);

+	}
+in this case, the rgba it means the 3 shades of red, green and blue and the opacity